adam-stanek/recompost/README.md

 The call of generated `enhance()` method accept an actual stateless component which will receive props which are result of all applied component decorators.
 They are applied one by one and each can add, remove or override the props.
-We call it the resulting props but you may also heard the term inner props or decorated props.
+We call it the resulting props but you may also heard about them as inner props or decorated props.

 ## Adding props